mrwormhole/virtual-keyboard/README.md

 ### TODOs

-- [ ] Solve the buffering issue in the input text area over 18 chars
+- [ ] Solve the text area issue when text area is filled, clicking a button goes back to the start
 - [ ] Complete PoC for thai to look like [this](https://www.branah.com/thai) for layout and key binding wise
 - [ ] Ensure additional keyboard bindings mirror the different alphabet like in the PoC example
-- [ ] Write all tests for ASCII/unicodes to confirm the text that was inputted
+- [ ] Write all tests for unicodes to confirm the text that was inputted have correct unicode
 - [ ] Port it to latest GTK 4.12.4
-- [ ] (OPTIONAL) Release executable binaries through Github
+- [ ] (OPTIONAL) Release executable binaries through GH releases
-- [ ] (OPTIONAL) Add more language scripts (korean/japanese/mandarin etc...)